Career Development Programs

 October 18, 2019

 9am-4pm.
-Breakfast and Lunch provided.
+Breakfast and Lunch Provided.

 Identify common challenges and learn specific strategies to increase productivity, teach efficiently, and build strong and healthy professional relationships and communities of support.
 Presented by Rosemarie Roberts from the National Center for Faculty Diversity and Development.

-Every Semester Needs a Plan
+Every Quarter Needs a Plan

 January 24, 2020